mattwenner/Amazon/README.md

 above "# Input"

-scroll down and take out "splay.cpp"
+scroll down and take out "splay.cpp", if there

 save the Amazon.pro